 Built-in templates to scale high-performing processes

-Kanban boards that let you visualize each project
+Kanban boards, Gantt charts, calendar and table views that let you visualize each project

 Collaboration capabilities, like file storing, chat, and message threads

-Packages start at $10 per month per user.
+Packages start at $10 per month per user for a minimum of five users.

 Accelo offers agencies and teams a client management system with features that track client work, allocate resources, and send invoices.
 Its biggest selling point is its automation capabilities that help streamline and integrate all the moving parts that come with project work.